gokborayilmaz/company-coustumer-analysist-agent/README.md

 ```
 - Enter a **company website URL** 📎
 - Click **Analyze** 🔍
-- View and analyze extracted insights 📄
+- View whether the company has customers ✅

 ### **API Documentation**
 Interactive API documentation is available at: